Group Medical Visits

 This group medical visit is designed for people living with persistent pain who are looking for a gentle, supportive way to begin moving again.
 Each session includes a combination of guided meditation and simple, mindful movements that can be done seated or standing — with options to modify based on your comfort and ability.

-This class is a great starting point if you're feeling unsure about more active classes like Clinical Pilates or Qi Gong.
+This class is a great starting point if you're feeling unsure about more active classes like Clinical Pilates, Yoga or Qi Gong.
 It offers a slower pace, a focus on relaxation and breath, and a chance to gently reconnect with your body in a safe, compassionate space.

 -